Regulatory Compliance

 Drug Shortage Status

-Compounding eligibility during shortages
+Compounding eligibility during shortages.

-Note on Drug Shortages: When a drug is on the FDA shortage list, 503A and 503B pharmacies may have expanded ability to compound that medication.
+Note on drug shortages: When a drug is on the FDA shortage list, 503A and 503B pharmacies may have expanded ability to compound that medication.
 When a shortage is resolved, compounding eligibility typically ends.
 Always check the FDA Drug Shortage Database for the most current status before prescribing compounded versions.

-Data governance: Last reviewed February 13, 2026.
-Next scheduled review March 1, 2026.
+Data governance: Last reviewed April 19, 2026.
+Next scheduled review July 23, 2026.

 Primary sources: Source 1, Source 2, Source 3